rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 ### 5. Takeaways
 So how worried should you be about bloat?
 Probably not that much.
 Bloat is something that comes with Postgres.
 Bloat is only a problem if it's causing other problems, like bad read latency, high (expensive) disk usage or high IOPS.
 Next question how much bloat is too much?
 That's a judgment call and it depends on your workload.
 But the rule of thumb is: the bigger your database the less bloat you should accept.
-For lage databases > 40-100GB no more that 20% dead tuples
+For lage databases > 40-100+ GB no more that 20% dead tuples - you can find out the percentage by [running this query for example](https://github.com/NikolayS/postgres_dba/blob/master/sql/b3_table_pgstattuple.sql)

 If you do have a large database and issues with bloat the best way to deal with bloated tables is tuning autovacuum:
 * `autovacuum_vacuum_scale_factor` - as previously mentioned, default is 20% and can be set much lower